veit/jupyter-tutorial/docs/notebook/parameterise/index.rst

                 name = "pythonistas"

         In [3]: from datetime import date

                 today = date.today()
+                print(
+                    salutation,
+                    name,
-                print(salutation, name, "– welcome to our event on this " + today.strftime("%A, %d %B %Y"))
+                    "– welcome to our event on this " + today.strftime("%A, %d %B %Y"),
+                )

-        Out[3]: Hello pythonistas – welcome to our event on this Monday, 13 September 2021
+        Out[3]: Hello pythonistas – welcome to our event on this Monday, 26 June 2023

      .. seealso::
         * `Workflow reference